Stooshe

 Their debut single, "Love Me", featuring US rapper Travie McCoy, peaked at number five on the UK Singles Chart.
 They released "Black Heart" in June 2012, which peaked at number three after a month in the top 10.
 A cover of TLC's "Waterfalls" was released as a single in November 2012.
 "Slip" was released as the third single and reached number 12 on the UK Singles Chart.
 Their debut album, London with the Lights On, was released on 27 May 2013.

 The first single from their second album, "Lock Down", was released on 15 January 2016.
 Stooshe announced "Let It Go" as the second official single, and it was released 1 July 2016.

 History

 2010: Formation

-Stooshe was formed in May 2010 and signed to Warner Music in August 2011.
+Stooshe was formed in May 2010 by creative director Jo Perry, and signed to Warner Music in August 2011.
 The original concept was to create an urban and soulful Spice Girls.
 Alexandra Buggs, Karis Anderson and Courtney Rumbold formed following a series of auditions and scouting in Topshop stores over a nine-month period.
+Rumbold was scouted first, then Buggs, by a stylist in store.
+Anderson, a former Brit School alumna, joined last after her MySpace demos caught the attention of management.
+The band members admitted that the group was "manufactured" but that their chemistry "did seem natural".

 Using tracks from writing/production duo Future Cut, the group spent the next twelve months developing their look and sound.
 Anderson said the band's name originates from the word 'stoosh', which is urban slang for something expensive, "a girl who thinks she's nicer than she is", or being stoned.
 They then added 'she' on the end to represent female empowerment.
 The resulting name is pronounced like the Scottish word "stooshie".